 Regional and Theoretical Foci

-The Institute of Anthropology in Heidelberg offers a wide spectrum of theoretical fields with the core areas Ritual and Performance, Political Ecology (Environmental Anthropology), Social Structures, and Nature-Culture relations.
+The Institute of Anthropology in Heidelberg offers a wide range of theoretical fields with the core areas Ritual and Performance, Political Ecology (Environmental Anthropology), Social Structures, and Nature-Culture relations.
 Further foci are Intercultural Ethics, Transcultural Studies, Gender, Mobility, and Research on the Anthropocene.
 The researchers specialize in Mainland and Insular Southeast Asia.
 The Institute of Anthropology offers language courses in Thai and Bahasa Indonesia for Anthropologists, while the South Asia Institute offers numerous South Asian languages.
 There exist manifold possibilities to learn other European and Non-European languages at Heidelberg University.